 Landlords and Property Management Agents sometimes ask our advice for maintaining paintwork in apartment blocks.
-This includes in-between tenancy decorating as well as regular cyclical maintenance of common spaces and exteriors, as well as Section 20 and JCT decorating work.
+This includes in-between tenancy commercial decorating as well as regular cyclical maintenance of common spaces and exteriors, as well as Section 20 and JCT decorating work.

 We’d always recommend focusing on practical and durable finishes, whether the buildings are for high-end residents, middle-class families or student-type digs.